willyvaessen/100DaysofCode/README.md

 ## 1 November 2023

-Continued workin on the C# course today.
+Continued working on the C# course today.

+## 2 November 2023

+Worked on C# course on freeCodeCamp.
+Store and Iterate Through Sequences of Data Using Arrays and the foreach Statement in C#